Bruce Cockburn: Early career

 In early 1967 he joined the final lineup of the Esquires.
-He moved to Toronto that summer to form The Flying Circus with Marty Fisher and Gordon MacBain, former Bobby Kris & The Imperials members, and Neil Lillie, ex-Tripp member.
+He moved to Toronto that summer to form the Flying Circus with Marty Fisher and Gordon MacBain, former Bobby Kris & the Imperials members, and Neil Lillie, ex-Tripp member.
 The group recorded some material in late 1967 (which remains unreleased) before changing its name to Olivus in the spring of 1968, by which time Lillie (who changed his name to Neil Merryweather) had been replaced by Dennis Pendrith from Livingstone's Journey.
-Olivus opened for The Jimi Hendrix Experience and Cream in April 1968.
+Olivus opened for the Jimi Hendrix Experience and Cream in April 1968.
 That summer Cockburn broke up the band with the intention of going solo, but ended up in the band 3's a Crowd with David Wiffen, Colleen Peterson, and Richard Patterson, who had been a co-member of The Children.
 Cockburn left 3's a Crowd in the spring of 1969 to pursue a solo career.
+Cockburn went on to produce Wiffen's 1973 album Coast to Coast Fever.

 Cockburn's first solo appearance was at the Mariposa Folk Festival in 1967, and in 1969 he was a headliner.
 In 1970, he released his self-titled, solo album.
 A single, "Going to the Country", appeared on the RPM Top 50 Canadian Chart.

 Cockburn's guitar work and songwriting won him an enthusiastic following.
 His early work featured rural and nautical imagery and Biblical metaphors.
 Raised as an agnostic, early in his career he became a Christian.
 Many of his albums from the 1970s refer to Christian themes, which in turn inform his concerns for human rights and environmentalism.
 His references to Christianity include the Grail imagery of 20th-century Christian poet Charles Williams and the ideas of theologian Harvey Cox.

 In 1970, Cockburn became partners with Bernie Finkelstein in the music publishing firm Golden Mountain Music.
 He won the Juno for Canadian Folksinger of the Year, three years in a row, 1971–1973.
 He was nominated for Canadian Folksinger of the Year and Male Vocalist of the Year at the 1974 Juno Awards.

 While Cockburn had been popular in Canada for years, he did not have a big impact in the United States until 1979, with the release of the album Dancing in the Dragon's Jaws.
 The album's first single, "Wondering Where the Lions Are", reached No. 21 on the Billboard Hot 100 in the US in June 1980, earning Cockburn an appearance on NBC's TV show Saturday Night Live.
 Cockburn's label, True North Records, also signed a distribution deal with Recordi Records in Italy.